AidosKuneen/aidos-wallet-v1/README.md

 * Windows 64bit and 32bit
 * MacOS 64bit

+Linux 32bit and MacOS 32bit is NOT supported.

 ## Install

 These instructions are only in case you want to build the wallet by yourself.
 Pre-built packages are available on [Release Page](https://github.com/AidosKuneen/aidos-wallet/releases).